 No rapid, simple, and commercially available tests for di- and tri-chloramine exist at the current time.
-However, MONITORING for TRICHLORAMINES can also be effectively accomplished by training POOL operators to be on alert for the distinctive chloramine odor and eye and lung irritation it causes.
-The odor threshold for TRICHLORAMINE is 0.1 mg/m^3 and health symptoms start happening around $0.3-0.5 \text{ mg/m}^3$, so odor MONITORING generally works well as an early warning system. $(\underline{39}, \underline{83-87})$
+However, MONITORING for TRICHLORAMINES may be accomplished by training POOL operators to be on alert for the distinctive chloramine odor and eye and lung irritation it causes.
+The odor threshold for TRICHLORAMINE is 0.1 mg/m3 and health symptoms start happening around 0.3-0.5 mg/m3, so odor MONITORING generally works well as an early warning system.
+(39·83-87)